 Session Management Flaws Open the Door to Attacks

-Session management is part of broken authentication, but the two terms are often listed side by side, lest people assume that “authentication” refers only to usernames and passwords.
-But because web applications use sessions and credentials to identify individual users, hackers can also impersonate those users.
+Session management is part of broken authentication, but the two terms are often listed side by side so people don't assume that “authentication” refers only to usernames and passwords.
+Since web applications use sessions and credentials to identify individual users, attackers can impersonate them using either mechanism.

 Session Management Basics

-Web applications issue every user a unique session ID for each visit, which allows the app to communicate with the user as they move through the site.
-These session IDs commonly take the form of cookies and URLs.
+Web applications issue every user a unique session ID for each visit, which allows the web app to communicate with the user as they move through the site.
+These session IDs commonly take the form of cookies and URL parameters.

 Session management concerns how you define the parameters of that session.
 For instance, how long can a session last before you automatically log a user out?
 How do you issue and revoke session IDs?
 How securely are they linked to a user’s IP address?